 On September 29th, 2012, Stephen Hill had his last drink/drug.
 Before he was blessed with the gift of sobriety, Stephen suffered in active addiction for over a decade.
 With multiple failed attempts at recovery, it seemed like there was no hope.
 After numerous detoxes and treatment programs, Stephen’s drug use persisted.
-Not even the criminal justice system could stop him from abusing prescription painkillers on a daily basis.
+Not even the criminal justice system could stop him from misusing prescription painkillers on a daily basis.

 The disease of addiction completely took over Stephen’s life.
 He lost interest in education, athletics, and even his own well-being.
 Growing up, Stephen found his identity in sports, but let his athletic abilities go to waste after he began using drugs.
-Stephen finally hit rock bottom and entered his final treatment program in 2012.
+Stephen finally hit his rock bottom and entered his final treatment program in 2012.
 He ended up staying in this program for a full year.
 Slowly but surely, Stephen began to put his life back together.
-Family, friends, sports, health, fitness, wellness, and helping others became the top priorities in Stephen’s life.
+Family, friends, education, sports, health, wellness, and helping others became the top priorities in Stephen’s life.

 After completing his first year of sobriety, Stephen was offered a full time position to work at the same treatment program he had just gone through himself.
 Just before entering his third year of recovery, he decided to go back to college.
-Stephen graduated with honors from John Jay College of Criminal Justice and received his J.D. from Brooklyn Law School.
+Stephen graduated with honors from John Jay College of Criminal Justice, received his J.D. from Brooklyn Law School, and recently passed the New York bar exam.